zinrai/xrandr-wizard/README.md

 1. eDP-1
 2. DP-1
 3. HDMI-2
-Select the base display (enter the number): 1
+Select the base display (enter the number): [1]: 2

-Configuring display relative to eDP-1 (Base Display) Remaining displays to configure:
+Configuring display relative to DP-1 (Base Display) Remaining displays to configure:
-1. DP-1
+1. eDP-1
 2. HDMI-2
-Select the display to configure (enter the number): 2 Configuring HDMI-2
+Select the display to configure (enter the number): [1]: 2 Configuring HDMI-2
-Enter position (above, below, left, right, left-rotate, right-rotate, off): left Do you want to configure another display? (y/n) n
+Enter position (above, below, left, right, left-rotate, right-rotate, off): right Do you want to configure another display? (y/n) n
-Executing command: xrandr --output eDP-1 --auto --output HDMI-2 --auto --left-of eDP-1 Command executed successfully
+Executing command: xrandr --output DP-1 --auto --output HDMI-2 --auto --right-of DP-1 Command executed successfully
 Configuration complete.
 Goodbye!
 ```

-In this example, the user configures only HDMI-2 to be left of eDP-1.
+In this example, the user selects DP-1 as the base display instead of the default eDP-1.

 ### Turning Off a Single Display

 Here's an example of turning off a single display:

 ```
-$ ./xrandr-wizard
+$ xrandr-wizard
 Welcome to xrandr-wizard!
 This tool will help you configure your displays using xrandr.
 ----------------------------------------------------------